eostermueller/load-test-in-a-box/README.md

 # Use Cases
-* Train staff on Java Performance
+* Easy way to provide consistency when conducting interviews or hands-on training for java performance skills.
 * Benchmark performance of competing java code designs
 * Great way to share/analyze performance during a code review.

-* Easy way to provide consistency when conducting interviews for java performance skills.
+# How it Works

+You read through a scenario of a performance problem encountered by a software development team.
+Throughout the text of the scenario you'll find 'click-to-fail' hyperlinks -- just click on each to launch a specific set of code on your desktop, giving you a front-row-set to understanding the problem encountered by the team in the scenario.

+load-test-in-a-box has a simple [Feature Flag]([url](https://www.optimizely.com/optimization-glossary/feature-flags/)) implementation that enables the user to read a sceario of some problem that a software team is encountering.

 # Links